-The trigger function can be managed through parameters which can be set either in EDIT APP > TRIG-GER or in the SETTINGS > TRIGGER menu.
+The trigger function can be managed through parameters which can be set either in EDIT APP > TRIGGER or in the SETTINGS > TRIGGER menu.
 With this function, it is possible to automatically isolate a sound event during measurement, by identifying a change in sound level or by synchronising with an external signal or manually by pressing a button.
-The acoustic descriptors used by the trigger function are those selectable in the SLM view (see "9.3 Select acoustic parameters to be displayed" on page 54).
+The acoustic descriptors used by the trigger function are those selectable in the SLM view (see "9.3 Select acoustic parameters to be displayed" on page 58).
 The level change that triggers the event identification can be either positive or negative, and the trigger threshold can be set to a different level from the deactivation threshold.
 The following image shows an example of sound event capture with positive polarity.
 The sound level (LAeq) exceeds the set activation threshold at the time indicated by cursor V2 and then the stop threshold at the time indicated by cursor V3.

 To prevent even short pulses from being identified as sound events, a minimum activation duration (duration filter) of up to a maximum of 10s can be set.
 If the activation threshold is exceeded for less than the set time, the event is not taken into account.
 A stop delay can also be set: when the deactivation threshold is reached, the event is delayed for the set time up to a maximum of 3600s.
 In the example above, as the trigger conditions persist beyond the set minimum duration, i.e. at least until time T1, the action provided by the trigger function begins; this includes the seconds before the trigger threshold is exceeded (pre-trigger).
 The pre-trigger interval can be set via the parameter Trg_pretrigger.
 The trigger action is terminated at time T2, with a delay equal to the stop delay starting from the instant identified by cursor V3 corresponding to the crossing of the stop threshold.
-The trigger I/O input (20.5 Trigger I/O Input) or by pressing a button from the interface (see 10.5 Customizing markers).
+The trigger to identify an event, can also be activated by means of an electrical signal connected to the Trigger I/O input (20.5 Trigger I/O Input) or by pressing a button from the interface (see 10.5 Customizing markers).
 In both cases the minimum duration parameter has no effect, and the event starts as soon as the trigger is detected.